 Every council has a scheme to help you manage your payments so contact your local council as soon as possible.
 If you wait until you’ve missed payments, it might limit the help they can offer you.

 When you contact them, explain your situation and see if it’s possible to work out a new payment plan before you fall behind.
-For example, you might have had an income setback because of coronavirus.

 Here are some examples of support that might be offered: